Political Asylum (band): History

-Reverting to a 4-piece, the band recruited drummer Keith Burns, a university friend of Brown's from Buckhaven, Fife and recorded the five studio tracks featured on the Walls Have Ears cassette.
-The new songs highlighted Brown's increasingly technical guitar playing along with faster tempos and more intricate, rock-influenced rhythms and arrangements.
+Reverting to a 4-piece, the band recruited drummer Keith Burns, a university friend of Brown's from Buckhaven, Fife and recorded the five studio tracks featured on the Walls Have Ears cassette release.
+The new songs highlighted Brown's increasingly accomplished guitar playing along with faster tempos and more intricate, rock-influenced rhythms and arrangements.
 The band continued to gig constantly, but Thomson decided to leave in the spring of 1986 and was replaced on bass by Ewan Hunt, a school friend of Burns' from Leven, Fife, who had a more virtuosic and melodic style.
-This lineup played all over the UK and recorded the Someday mini-LP for the Edinburgh label Big Noise Records, run by Paddy O'Connell.
+This lineup played all over the UK and recorded the Someday mini-LP for the Edinburgh label Big Noise.
 It featured two new songs, along with re-recordings of three tracks from Walls and two from Valium and was co-released by the German punk label We Bite.
 Following its release, the band played their first European tour in the summer of 1987, the German leg of which was named the 'Seeing Red Tour' by its organisers and co-headliners, the Lübeck-based band Pissed Boys.
 However, musical differences, which had been brewing for a while, led to Brown's departure after the tour, and he went on to form a hard rock/heavy metal band, also named Seeing Red.
 They released a single, "Angel", in 1991 and an album, T.V.
 Degeneration, in 1993 (re-released as Keep The Fire Burning in 2017.)

 Brown was replaced by Edinburgh guitarist Stevie Dewar, formerly of Sad Society, who brought a simpler and more direct style.
-The new lineup gigged extensively, including a second, much longer, European tour in the summer of 1988, sharing bills with the likes of NOFX and Christ on Parade, and a lengthy UK tour in early 1989 with Thatcher On Acid and Chumbawamba's Danbert Nobacon.
+The new lineup gigged extensively, including a second, much longer, European tour in the summer of 1988 where they shared bills with Scream, NOFX, Christ on Parade and Spermbirds, and a lengthy UK tour in early 1989 with Thatcher On Acid and Chumbawamba's Danbert Nobacon.
 All of the money raised on the latter went to help local anti-Poll Tax groups.
 A live recording made on this tour formed the basis of the Window On The World LP, which included two new songs plus studio re-workings of the Someday material with Dewar on guitar.
-However, running out of steam, the band split up following a short American tour that summer.
+However, running out of steam, the band decided to split up following an American tour that summer, during which they gigged with Dead Silence, NOFX, Samiam and MDC.
+The tour ended at the 924 Gilman Street club in Berkeley, California.

-Kanaan then began to concentrate on his nascent radical distribution and publishing house, AK Press, while Dewar moved to Rotterdam, Netherlands and Burns switched to guitar to form the alternative rock trio Nectar 3.
+Kanaan then began to concentrate on his radical distribution and publishing house, AK Press, while Dewar moved to Rotterdam, Netherlands and Burns switched to guitar to form the alternative rock trio Nectar 3.